 One of the sad things about the Grand-Place in Brussels, is that it was once used for executions.
-However, today the cobbled medieval centre is a place of beauty where people from all over the world who visit Brussels come and enjoy its beauty.
+However, today the cobbled medieval centre is a place of beauty.
+People from all over the world who visit Brussels come and enjoy its beauty.

-I have not known anyone who has visited Brussels and visited the Grand-Place who has not been awestruck.
+I have not known anyone who has visited the Grand-Place not to be awestruck.

 Basilica of the Sacred Heart (Koekelberg Basilica)

 The famous Brussels church is in the neighbourhood of Koekelberg.
-King Leopold requested the church to be built, where the first stone was laid in 1905.
+The church was built at the request of King Leopold with the first stone laid in 1905.
 However, there was a delay in building the magnificent church where construction was halted due to two world wars.
 It was finally completed in 1971.

-Another reason why The Basilica Of The Sacred Heart has become one of the best Brussels places to visit is due to the amazing views that can be see by walking up to the observation deck.
-It provides stunning 180-degree views and is a perfect place to propose to a loved one.
+The Basilica Of The Sacred Heart provides amazing 180-degree views from the observation deck.
+It’s the perfect place to propose to a loved one.